Anunaykumar182/Weather-app/README.md

 Detailed Information: View additional weather metrics like Air Quality, UV Index, Sunrise, and Sunset times.
 Tomorrow's Forecast: Check the weather for the upcoming day.
 Weather Alerts: Receive alerts for extreme weather conditions.
+It is responsive for three devices laptop, tab ,and mobile.

 🚀 Tech Stack
 HTML5 & CSS3: For structuring and styling the app.